-To qualify as a finisher, the crew shall follow the route as described in the route book and check-in at all controls in the correct sequence in the direction of the rally route, within the MPE-MPL (unless CARS NRR's 15.13.1 or 15.15 are applied).
+To qualify as a finisher, an entry shall check in at every control in the rally the crew shall follow the route as described in the route book and check-in at all controls in the correct sequence in the direction of the rally route, within the MPE-MPL (unless CARS NRR's 15.13.1 or 15.15 are applied).

-17.6.1 A competing vehicle shall complete the entire course under its own power.
-Exceptions are listed below:
+17.6.1 A competing vehicle shall complete the entire course under its own power. ~~(Failure to do so will result in exclusion.)~~ Exceptions are listed below:

-- a) By a ferry, the use of which is required by the route of the event; - b) By outside means for the minimum distance necessary to extricate it from difficulty (ditch, snowbank, blocking or partly blocking the road), or to clear the route for other competitors;

-- c) By gravity; - d) By the unaided efforts of its crew (including pushing out of a Parc Fermé); - e) By official permission or instruction; - f) For the purpose of facilitating re-start see CARS NRR 15.15; - g) Being towed by another competitor on a transit.
+- a) By a ferry, the use of which is required by the route of the event; - b) By outside means for the minimum distance necessary to extricate it from difficulty (ditch, snowbank, blocking or partly blocking the road), or to clear the route for other competitors; - c) By gravity; - d) By the unaided efforts of its crew (including pushing out of a Parc Fermé); - e) By official permission or instruction; - f) For the purpose of facilitating re-start see CARS NRR 15.15; - g) Being towed by another competitor on a transit.